tslilc/msr/README.md

 Currently, this programme is a superset of minisign (and so partially signify) but in the future signatures and or keys may become incompatible -- it seemed in bad taste to do that immediately.

 ## Usage
+Compile it and run `msr --help` and you'll find

       -G, --generate[=FILE]      Generate a new key pair, storing in `FILE.{pub,key}' (FILE defaults to msr)
       -S, --sign-detached=FILE   Sign FILE by generating a separate signature